What Are the Best Materials for Dental Implants?

-Beyond Dental and Implant Center offers a variety of implants such as titanium implants and zirconia implants.
-Call us for more information or request an appointment online.
-Visit us at a location near you today!
+Beyond Dental & Implant Center offers a variety of implants such as titanium implants and zirconia implants.
+Contact us for more information or request an appointment online.
+We are conveniently located at 13655 Preston Rd Suite 100 Dallas, TX 75240.

 A majority of implants placed are made from titanium.
 The use of this material was the result of an accidental discovery made in the 1950s by a Swedish orthopedic surgeon.
 Per-Ingvar Brånemark was researching bone healing and regeneration when he found that bone fused to titanium.
 This discovery led him to eventually develop dental implants.